The Major Doubt I Had Before My Wedding That Almost Stopped Me From Walking Down The Aisle

 “So, does this mean you no longer want to get married to me?” he asked.
 I felt like a jerk.

 I apologized for hurting him, but I didn't apologize for telling him how I felt.
 I had to get it all out; the wedding doubts were eating at me.
-We talked it out and I asked him to work on the stuff I mentioned, and I sure as hell had the stuff to work on, too.
+We talked it out and I asked him to work on the stuff I mentioned, and I had stuff to work on, too.

-After that, we had sex.
-During the sex, I cried.
+After that, we were intimate.
+During it, I cried.
 I cried because I hurt him so badly and that was not my intention.
 So, I faced him with tears streaming down my face.
 He pulled me in and hugged me tightly.

 That was when I realized that I was being stupid and I truly did want to marry him.
 The wedding doubts went away.